aeby21/Sustainable_bonds_metrics/README.md

 ```bash
 docker-compose up --build
 ```
 It will start an instance of postgres, jupyter and adminer to see the postgres tables.
+It will at the same time intall the package `psycopg2` on the jupyter image to access the PostgreSQL database.

 Now you can head to the jupyter notebook using the link including the token: